A coordination-free, convergent, and safe replicated tree: Concurrent tree specification

 \end{small} Let us now derive the predicates needed to preserve each clause of the invariant in this refined case. \begin{small}

-\end{small} To maintain sequential safety in the modified remove specification, the precondition forbids removing the root node.
-As the remove operation doesn't alter the tree structure, reachability is not impacted.
+\end{small} To maintain sequential safety in the modified remove specification, the precondition forbids only removing the root node.
+As the remove operation does not alter the tree structure, reachability is not impacted.
 The refined specification of the remove operation is as follows: \begin{small}

 \end{small}